-An applicant and any co-applicant shall be excluded from participating in the Call if any of them is found to be in any of the exclusion situations described below:
+An applicant and any co-applicant shall be excluded from participating in the Call if any of them is found to be in any of the exclusion situations56 described below:

-- 55 Please note that if this condition is not fulfilled prior to the signature of the Grant Agreement, the Grant Agreement won't be signed and an application will be rejected. - 56 See Article 136 EU Financial Regulation 2018/1046.
+- 54 Funded from EU or national funds. - 55 Please note that if this condition is not fulfilled prior to the signature of the Grant Agreement, the Grant Agreement won't be signed and an application will be rejected. - 56 See Article 136 EU Financial Regulation 2018/1046.